Danilo Astori: Political career

 At the age of 23, he began working with Wilson Ferreira Aldunate, being in charge of the Office of Agricultural Policy and Programming (OPYPA), while Ferreira Aldunate was vice minister of the Ministry of Livestock and Agriculture.
 The founding of OPYPA was part of the establishment of the indicative planning process in Uruguay and, among other products, generated the first National Plan for Agricultural Development.

 In 1989 he ran for Vice President of the Republic, as Líber Seregni's running mate, finishing in third place with 20.35%.
 He was also in the first place of all the ballots for the Senate, being elected Senator of the Republic for the 43rd Legislature.
 In 1994 he founded Uruguay Assembly, a faction within the Broad Front, for which he was re-elected senator in the 1994 and 1999 elections.
 In 2005, with the inauguration of Tabaré Vázquez, the first president of the Broad Front, Astori was appointed Minister of Economy and Finance.
-On September 18, 2008, he resigned from the Cabinet post and returned to his Senate seat, which he had re-won in the 2004 election.
+On 18 September 2008, he resigned from the Cabinet post and returned to his Senate seat, which he had re-won in the 2004 election.

-In the 2009 presidential primaries, he was a pre-candidate for the Presidency of the Republic, but was defeated by José Mujica.
+In the 2009 presidential primaries, he was a pre-candidate for the Presidency of the Republic but was defeated by José Mujica.
 However, Mujica named him his running mate, and the presidential formula won the runoff of the October general election.
-In December 2014, after the election of Tabaré Vazquez again as president, Astori was appointed Minister of Economy and Finance.
+In December 2014, after the election of Tabaré Vázquez again as president, Astori was appointed Minister of Economy and Finance.

 In 2019 Astori was elected a senator for the 49th Legislature.
 The presidential candidate of the Broad Front Daniel Martínez proposed him as Minister of Foreign Relations in a possible government.
 In November 2022, he resigned from the Senate due to health problems.

 Policies

 Astori followed a fiscal conservative policy, but allowing increases in welfare, education and health care spending.
-He has been a supporter of trade pacts with the United States, the European Union, the People's Republic of China and India, with the Chilean "open regionalism" as a model.
+He was a supporter of trade pacts with the United States, the European Union, the People's Republic of China and India, with the Chilean "open regionalism" as a model.

+Death

+In October 2023, Astori was hospitalised with a fractured hip; he subsequently died of respiratory failure on 10 November 2023, at the age of 83.